mehonal/flasky-notes/readme.md

 Once you've installed the requirements, you can serve the app.

-The `serve_live.py` file uses waitress to serve the web app.
-Alternatively, you can serve it using `serve_local.py` to serve it on localhost.
+You may use gunicorn with a command such as `gunicorn --bind YOUR.SERVER.IP.ADDR app:app`.
+Alternatively, you can serve it using `serve_local.py` to serve it on localhost for debugging or personal use locally.

 # Future Goals